 We can conclude that ORP3 has the ability to regulate cell adhesion and migration.
 ORP4 can increase tumour cell invasion and metastasis, and ORP5 has the ability to increase tumour cell invasion and metastasis.
 In addition, ORP6 can regulate cell adhesion and migration, ORP7 has the ability to regulate cell adhesion and migration, and ORP8 can regulate apoptosis.
 ORP9 has the ability to maintain the functional integrity of the early secretory pathway, and ORP10 might cause high LDL cholesterol and high serum TAG levels.
 Moreover, ORP11 might be associated with high risks of cardiovascular disease.

-Further studies on oxysterols are required to confirm their important functions in tumour prevention, prognosis or treatment and in carcinogenesis.
+Further studies on oxysterols are required to confirm their important functions in tumour prevention, prognosis, or treatment and in carcinogenesis.
 Therefore, the extraction of various samples from the human circulation and target tissues at different pathological states for genomic, proteomic, and metabolomic analyses is required for the clinical application of oxysterol in diagnosis and treatment.
 It is believed that the application of the ORP family in the treatment of malignant tumours will be spectacular, and we believe that all human malignant tumours and related challenges will be conquered in the future.

-In the past few years, accumulating lines of evidence from studies conducted by different research groups in the field of malignant tumours have revealed that ORP family members are linked to tumours and have the capacity to accelerate human tumour cell proliferation, migration and invasion.
+In the past few years, accumulating lines of evidence from studies conducted by different research groups in the field of malignant tumours have revealed that ORP family members are linked to tumours and have the capacity to accelerate human tumour cell proliferation, migration, and invasion.
 It is believed that future research will provide more detailed information on the mechanism through which ORPs regulate the growth of tumour cells and will help us establish ORPs as new targets for the treatment of various cancers.

 In conclusion, the ORP family plays an essential role in malignant tumour diseases.
 Many mechanistic questions remain, and much research work needs to be performed.
 Specifically, the establishment of new bioanalytical technologies and novel experimental animal models could help researchers uncover the secrets of the ORP family.
-It is believed that the future application of the ORP family for the treatment of malignant tumours will be spectacular, and we believe that all of the related problems will be conquered in the future.

-The ORP family members can accelerate human tumour cell proliferation, migration and invasion.
+The ORP family members can accelerate human tumour cell proliferation, migration, and invasion.
 In this review, the mechanisms and functions of various ORPs are introduced in detail.
-We also sought to identify the roles played by these proteins in malignant tumours with the ultimate aim of determining the exact role of the OSBP/ORP family in human tumour cells.
+We also attempt to identify the roles these proteins play in malignant tumours with the ultimate aim of determining the exact role of the OSBP/ORP family in human tumour cells.

-The following are the remaining questions regarding the genotype and phenotype of sterols and cholesterols and the relationship between sterol signalling and sensory genes: Can we find their genetic variation or sporadic mutations in target tissues, and do these mutations exhibit individual differences based on oxysterol levels?
+The following are the remaining questions regarding the relationship between sterol signalling and sensory genes: Can we find their genetic variation or sporadic mutations in target tissues, and do these mutations exhibit individual differences based on oxysterol levels?
 Are there invasive or non-invasive markers that can be used to predict pathological risk?
 Are there any signs showing that a potential preventive measure, namely, the use of oxysterols, could be used to reduce disease risk?
 Finally, can certain genes or proteins in the oxysterol pathway be used as targets in personalized treatment?

 REFERENCES